ampize/docs/content/docs/guides/crawl.md

 ### Target Crawl Concurrency

-Average number of requests send in parallel to your website.
+Average number of requests sent in parallel to your website.

 ### Repeat crawl